 Various issues could damage the email deliverability.
-Sending emails from unverified or authenticated domains, with a difficult unsubscription option, shortened URL or single opt-in options, are among the most common.
+Sending emails from unverified or authenticated domains, with a difficult unsubscription option, shortened URL or single opt-in forms, are among the most common.
 Aside from these, there are issues outside of businesses’ control, which can be monitored to improve the sending.

 Email Service Providers (ESP) are able to show why these deliverability issues occur.
 This allows the sender to maintain email list hygiene.
 Bounce rates, open rates, and click rates are all tracked by the ESP, along with unsubscribes and reports.
 This directly allows the sender to gain insight and handle their content for improved email engagement.